brabster/talk-cloudformation-intro/slides/07-update-stack/02-tagged-bucket-enh-param.md

 Parameters:
   Purpose:
     Type: String
-    Description: What is this stack for?
+    Description: What is this stack for? <----- describe it!
-    Default: MakingMoney
+    Default: MakingMoney <-------------- set a default value
-    AllowedValues:
+    AllowedValues: <--------------- constrain allowed values
       - MakingMoney
       - Demo